warint/iriR/README.md

 ## Create visuals with irir\_visual

-irir\_visual fonction allows to create three type of visuals from the IRI Scoreboard for data on innovation : barcharts, linecharts and pointcharts.
+irir\_visual fonction allows to create three types of visuals from the IRI Scoreboard for data on innovation : barcharts, linecharts and pointcharts.

-By default, graphs will illustrate top 5 countries and Canada.
+By default, graphs will illustrate the top 5 countries and Canada.

-However, users can modify the graphs as they wish with these arguments :
+However, users can modify the graphs as they wish with these arguments:

 **Country**

-  - From the ISO codes provided by the irir\_country() function, users can can choice which country they want to add to the top 5 or make it appear.
+  - From the ISO codes provided by the irir\_country() function, users can select which country they want to add to the top 5

-  - If there is no country code but an empty argument, only top 5 will appear.
+  - If there is no country code but an empty argument, only the top 5 will appear.

 **Chart**

-  - Each chart illustrates a different data from the IRI Scoreboard
+  - Each chart illustrates a different data from the IRI Scoreboard:
       - bar\_1 : Number of leading companies in R\&D for the most
-        represented countries
+        represented countries,
       - bar\_2 : Number of leading companies in R\&D per 100 billion $US
-        of GDP for the most represented countries
+        of GDP for the most represented countries,
       - bar\_3 : R\&D expenditures of the leading companies for the most
-        represented countries
+        represented countries,
-      - line\_1 : Evolution as regards the number of leading companies in R\&D for the most represented countries
+      - line\_1 : Evolution of the number of leading companies in R\&D
+        for the most represented countries,
-      - line\_2 : Evolution as regards the number of leading companies in R\&D per 100 billion $US of GDP for
+      - line\_2 : Evolution of the number of leading companies in R\&D
+        per 100 billion $US of GDP,
-      - line\_3 : Evolution as regards R\&D expenditures of the leading
+      - line\_3 : Evolution of R\&D expenditures of the leading
-        companies for the the most represented countries
+        companies for the the most represented countries,
-      - line\_4 : Evolution as regards the number of leading companies in R\&D & the total of their R\&D investments (in millions of
+      - line\_4 : Evolution of the number of leading companies in R\&D
-        $US)")
+        including their total R\&D investments (in millions of $US)"),
-      - line\_5 : Evolution as regards the percentage of R\&D
+      - line\_5 : Evolution of the percentage of R\&D investments made
-        investments made by companies of the total R\&D investments."
+        by companies out of the overall sample’s total R\&D investments,
-      - line\_6 : Evolution as regards the R\&D per employee in $US
+      - line\_6 : Evolution of the R\&D per employee in $US,
       - point\_1 : Net sales/R\&D investment ratio per total R\&D
-        investment for the the most represented countries
+        investments for the the most represented countries.

 **Years**

-  - Allows you to choose which year will be used in the chart.
+  - Choose which year will be used in the chart.
 If no year is set, the latest available will be used.
-  - Only works with barcharts
+  - It only works with barcharts

 <!-- end list -->